BATTERY MONITORING RELAY

 [1] Battery voltage measurement [2] Thresholds settings [3] Timing settings [4] Mode of operation [5] Main buttons

-STEP 3 VOLTAGE SETTINGS
+VOLTAGE SETTINGS

 'Low Voltage Start' is the voltage level of the battery that triggers the timer 'T1' (once 'T1' expires, the output relay turns on).
 'High Voltage Stop' is the voltage level of the battery that triggers the timer 'T2' (Once 'T2' expires, the output relay turns off).

-STEP 4 TIMING SETTINGS
+TIMING SETTINGS

-STEP 5 THE BASIC COMMANDS
+THE BASIC COMMANDS

 The basic available commands are SAVE (to store a parameter), DEFAULT (to use factory settings), and RELOAD (it cancels a modification and restores the previous setting).
 If you modify a parameter, a yellow background will warn you.
 Once stored in the memory the yellow background will disappear

-STEP 6 OPTIONAL TIMEOUT SETTING
+TIMEOUT SETTING

-UNDER OVER VOLTAGE TIME RELAY
+UNDER OVER-VOLTAGE TIME RELAY

 MONITORING RELAY TIME OUT